jonathanrauch/MiniPools-iOS/mini-pools-ios/app/ANALYSIS.md

 - Presenter that contains both view (by protocol) and model.
 - API requests in Presenter layer.
 - `HomeDataSource` - so the View layer won't hold a shared state of the pools.
+- Started with not very dumb views, made them dumber and generic.

 ## Analysis